joaoportela/CircularBuffer-CSharp/README.md

 ## What is a circular buffer?

-"A circular buffer, cyclic buffer or ring buffer is a data structure that uses a single, fixed-size buffer as if it were connected end-to-end."
+> A circular buffer, cyclic buffer or ring buffer is a data structure that uses a single, fixed-size buffer as if it were connected end-to-end.

 This means that you have predefined memory usage.
 Push and Pop operations are always O(1).
 Index access is also O(1).